Clients

 United Nations University Geothermal Training Programme

-The class of 2012 in front of the hot tub of Snorri Sturluson The aim of the UNU Geothermal Training Programme is to assist in establishing groups of specialists in selected institutions in developing countries with significant geothermal potential.
+The aim of the UNU Geothermal Training Programme is to assist in establishing groups of specialists in selected institutions in developing countries with significant geothermal potential.

 Priority is given to candidates from countries where geothermal exploration and development is already under way.